-Penal Code sections 832.7 and 832.8, which previously provided that peace officer personnel records are confidential and subject to disclosure only after a granted Pitchess Motion, were amended in 2019.
-Now, certain peace officer personnel records and records relating to specified incidents, complaints, and investigations must be made available to the public under the Public Records Act.
+Penal Code sections 832.7 and 832.8 previously provided that peace officer personnel records are confidential and subject to disclosure only after a granted Pitchess Motion.
+Those statutes were amended in 2019 to provide that certain peace officer personnel records and records relating to specified incidents, complaints, and investigations must be made available to the public under the Public Records Act.
+Under further amendments in 2021, disclosure of additional categories of information is required effective on January 1, 2022.
 Penal Code sections 832.7 and 832.8 now provide that an agency must disclose any record relating to the report, investigation, or finding of: